-- 3. Define the required parameters to export the S-parameter file: - "Frequency Unit": Frequency unit of spectrum ("Hz", "kHz", "MHz", "GHz") - "Parameter Format": Select the exported parameter format on the measurement ("Real - Imaginary", "dB Mag - Phase", "Lin Mag - Phase") - "File Format": s1p or s2p file format - Select "Save" to save the export configuration.
-The R&S ZNH opens the file manager dialog. - 5.
+- 3. Define the required parameters to export the S-parameter file: - "Frequency Unit": Frequency unit of spectrum ("Hz", "kHz", "MHz", "GHz") - "Parameter Format": Select the exported parameter format on the measurement ("Real Imaginary", "dB Mag Phase", "Lin Mag Phase") - "File Format": s1p or s2p file format - Select "Save" to save the export configuration.The R&S ZNH opens the file manager dialog. - 5.
 Select the storage device and folder that you want to save the data. - Enter a filename in the input field of "Save Dataset" dialog box.
-The default filename is "Measurementxxx" which "xxx" is the new number in ascending order.
-The file extension for the S1D and S2D is the size of a respectively.
+The default filename is "Measurementxxx" which "xxx" is the new number in ascending order. - The file extension for the S1P and S2P is \.s1p and \.s2p respectively. - 7.
+Press the rotary knob to confirm the entry.
+The R&S ZNH saves the file. - 8.
+To delete the file, see Chapter 5.8.3, "Deleting datasets", on page 92.